seafoodtaskforce/STF-TruTrace/platform-backend/docs/readme.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See \STF-TruTrace\docs\deployment for notes on how to deploy the project on a live system without the need for code.

 ### Prerequisites

-Please read the general architecture and deployment documents in the \STF-TruTrace\docs\architecture and \STF-TruTrace\docs\deployment directories respectively on how to build and deploy this project as well as what technology is utilized.
+If you want to know more about the code and customization of the application then please read the general architecture and deployment documents in the \platform-backend\docs\architecture and \platform-backend\docs\deployment directories respectively on how to build and deploy this project as well as what technology is utilized.

 This project is the back-end set of RESTful services which other clients such as android, iOS, or Html could utilize as long as they follow the provided RESTful contracts.

 The project is provided as an eclipse source code project with Maven dependencies configuration.
-You will find it in the \STF-TruTrace\platform-backend directory and you should be able to import it into eclipse as a project.
+You will find it in the \platform-backend directory and you should be able to import it into eclipse as a project.

 ### Installing and Running the code